Emotionally Numb or Empathetic? Evaluating How LLMs Feel Using EmotionBench: Framework Design

-In the field of psychology, researchers have explored the connection between specific situations and the elicitation of particular emotions in humans.
-Human subjects are directly exposed to these situations or asked to envision them through questionnaires or scales.
-We survey more than 100 papers from Google Scholar\footnote{\url{https://scholar.google.com/}}, ScienceDirect\footnote{\url{https://www.sciencedirect.com/}}, and Web of Science\footnote{\url{https://www.webofscience.com/}}, using key words such as ``\texttt{<emotion> situations/scenarios/scenes}'' or ``\texttt{factors that make people <emotion>}'' and finally collect 18 papers.
-These papers present a compilation of situations that have proven to elicit specific emotions in human subjects effectively.
-In the following part of this section, we introduce and discuss the collected 428 situations in detail.
-The numbers in the parentheses indicate the counts of situations in certain factors.
-Table~\ref{tab:emotion-factor-example} provides a brief summary and some examples.
+Psychology researchers have explored the connection between specific situations and the elicitation of particular emotions in humans.
+Human subjects are directly put into an environment or asked to imagine them through questionnaires or scales to study the influence of certain situations on human emotions.
+To collect these situations, we conduct an exhaustive search from reputable sources such as Google Scholar~(\url{https://scholar.google.com/}), ScienceDirect~(\url{https://www.sciencedirect.com/}), and Web of Science~(\url{https://www.webofscience.com/}, using keywords such as ``\texttt{<emotion> situations/scenarios/scenes}'' or ``\texttt{factors that make people <emotion>},'' resulting in more than 100 papers.
+We apply the following rules to filter irrelevant or undesired papers: (1) We first select those providing situations that elicit the desired emotion rather than explaining how and why people evoke certain emotions.
+(2) We then exclude those using vague and short descriptions, such as ``loss of opportunities.''
+(3) Finally, we deprecate those applied to a specific group, such as ``the anxiety doctors or nurses may encounter in their work.''
+We finally collect 18 papers, presenting a compilation of situations that have proven to elicit the eight emotions in humans effectively.
+We extract 428 situations in total and then categorize them into 36 factors.
+For each factor, the description, the number of situations, and the corresponding references can be found in Table~\ref{tab:emotion-factor-description} in the Appendix.
+Moreover, Table~\ref{tab:emotion-factor-example} in the Appendix provides examples for all factors.